Oahu Fall Mini Sessions | Should I Book a Mini?

 Occasionally, I’ll get an inquiry where the potential client is looking specifically for mini sessions.

 But before jumping to sign up for a mini, everyone should make sure their expectations are aligned with what a mini can and can’t do.
-Check out the questions below to see if a mini session is right for you!
+Check out the questions below to see if a mini photo session is right for your family and what you’re looking for.

 Mini Sessions are Great For: